shavitbit/ant-simulation/README.md

 # Ant Simulation (still in development)

 Ant Simulation is a Python-based project that simulates the behavior of ants to find the fastest way to collect food using a combination of parameters.
 The simulation can be run with a graphical user interface (GUI) using Matplotlib, command-line interface (CLI) using argparse or application programming interface (API) using Flask.
+## Features

+- Visual simulation of ant behavior using Matplotlib.
+- Adjustable parameters via sliders in the GUI.
+- CLI mode for running simulations without visual effects.
+- Send simulation results to a web server.

+## Requirements

+- Python 3.6+
+- numpy
+- matplotlib
+- requests
+- argparse
+- Docker - for running the CLI alongside the web server
+- Kubernetes/Minikube - for running the web server and extensive parallel simulation jobs in Kubernetes

 ## Simulation Objects
 ### Environment
  Environment class represents the environment in which the ants are moving.
 It contains the following attributes: